operator-framework/java-operator-sdk/docs/documentation/features.md

 ## Automatic Retries on Error

-When an exception is thrown from the controller, the framework will do an automatic retry of the reconciliation.
+When an exception is thrown from a controller, the framework will schedule an automatic retry of the reconciliation.
 The retry is behavior is configurable, an implementation is provided that should cover most of the use-cases, see [GenericRetry](https://github.com/java-operator-sdk/java-operator-sdk/blob/master/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/retry/GenericRetry.java)
 But it is possible to provide a custom implementation.

 It is possible to set a limit on the number of retries.
-In the [Context](https://github.com/java-operator-sdk/java-operator-sdk/blob/master/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/Context.java) object information is provided about the retry, particularly interesting is the `isLastAttempt`, since a behavior could be implemented in case this is the last attempt, like setting an error message into status of the resource.
+In the [Context](https://github.com/java-operator-sdk/java-operator-sdk/blob/master/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/Context.java) object information is provided about the retry, particularly interesting is the `isLastAttempt`, since a behavior could be implemented bases on this flag.
+Like setting an error message in the status in case of a last attempt;

 Event if the retry reached a limit, in case of a new event is received the reconciliation would happen again, it's just won't be a result of a retry, but the new event.

 A successful execution resets the retry.

-### Correctness and automatic retry
+### Correctness and Automatic Retries

 There is a possibility to turn of the automatic retries.
-This is not desirable, unless there some very specific reason.
-Errors naturally happen, typically network errors can cause some temporal issues, but another case is when a custom resource is updated during the reconciliation (using `kubectl` for example), in this case if an update of the custom resource from the controller (using `UpdateControl`) would fail on a conflict.
-The automatic retries covers these cases and will result in a reconciliation.
-Even if normally an event would not be processed as a result of a custom resource update from previous example (like if there is no generation update as a result of the change and generation filtering is turned on)
+This is not desirable, unless there is a very specific reason.
+Errors naturally happen, typically network errors can cause some temporal issues, another case is when a custom resource is updated during the reconciliation (using `kubectl` for example), in this case if an update of the custom resource from the controller (using `UpdateControl`) would fail on a conflict.
+The automatic retries covers these cases and will result in a reconciliation, even if normally an event would not be processed as a result of a custom resource update from previous example (like if there is no generation update as a result of the change and generation filtering is turned on)